abschill/simple-udp-server/readme.md

-UDP Pingpong Demo in C
+UDP Pingpong Demo in C (run on seperate machines)